NVlabs/FPSci/docs/experimentConfigReadme.md

       * `xyz` the position for this point in the path
     * `destSpace` the space for which the target is rendered (useful for non-destiantion based targets, "player" or "world")
     * `bounds` specifies an axis-aligned bounding box (`G3D::AABox`) to specify the bounds for cases where `destSpace="world"` and the target is not destination-based.
 For more information see the [section below on serializing bounding boxes](##-Bounding-Boxes-(`G3D::AABox`-Serialization)).
+    * `axisLocked` is a boolean array specifying which (if any) axes of motion are "locked" (i.e. disallowed) for this target's motion in [X,Y,Z] order.
+This only applies for world-space, parametric targets.

 #### Target Configuration Example
 An example target configuration snippet is provided below: